2020–21 North American winter: Christmas Week blizzard

 A powerful blizzard began impacting the Upper Midwest starting on December 23, disrupting travel ahead of Christmas.
 A pileup occurred on Interstate 29 in South Dakota, implicating 20 vehicles and injuring a few people.
 298 flights were cancelled and another 46 delayed at Minneapolis-St. Paul International Airport.
 Strong winds, gusting up to 68 mph, left 10,000 customers without power in Minnesota.
 Almost zero visibility was reported on highways in South Dakota, Minnesota, and Nebraska, as Highway Patrol warned people to stay off the roads.
 Locations in far northern Minnesota and Wisconsin accumulated over a foot of snow.
 The storm system responsible for the blizzard also brought severe weather to the East Coast; the Storm Prediction Center issued an "Enhanced" risk of severe weather for eastern North Carolina and nearby portions of South Carolina and Virginia on December 24.
 Five tornadoes were reported in the Southeastern U.S. on December 23; another one was reported as well on December 24, and non-tornadic wind damage was reported across several states.
+Flooding on the Delaware River forced the National Park Service to block off all access to the river from within the Delaware Water Gap National Recreation Area.
 In New York City, temperatures early morning on Christmas rise to 60 F as the storm moves in with high winds, gusting up to 67 mph.
 After the storm moved through, temperatures dropped rapidly, hitting 49 F by noon, and 32 F by midnight.
 During the storm, Burlington, VT set a record high for Christmas at 65 F. Some spots in northern New England saw higher temperatures on Christmas then the 4th of July.
-In total, the blizzard is estimated to have caused at least $340 million (2021 USD) in damages.The Blizzard was Named Winter Storm Harold by the weather channel.
+In total, the blizzard is estimated to have caused at least $340 million (2021 USD) in damages.